Product Name: Ahrefs

 - Link intersect

-This is perhaps one of the most talked features of Ahrefs.
+This is perhaps one of the most talked about features of Ahrefs.

-Using link intersect feature, you can find sites that link to your competitors (or their pages) but don’t link to you (yet).
-What interesting here is, you can compare your domain with up to 10 domains to find those link building opportunities.
+Using the link intersect feature, you can find sites that link to your competitors (or their pages) but don’t link to you (yet).
+What is interesting here is, that you can compare your domain with up to 10 domains to find those link building opportunities.

 Usually, this lets you find those link building opportunities which are easy to build.

 Ahrefs content explorer is quite different than any other content explorer you have ever used.

 This one is designed for finding easy to win link opportunities and competitor analysis.
 Content Explorer by Ahrefs also lets you find the most popular content around any topic or from any website.
 You can sort content based on social shares or backlinks.